-Upon completion of the 27 credits of the Foundation program, the student submits a Portfolio for review by the College.
+Upon completion of the 30 credits of the Foundation program, the student submits a portfolio for review by the College.
 Successful completion of the Portfolio Review demonstrates the student's understanding and ability to reflectively synthesize the learning of the Foundation program.

-The Foundation Portfolio is part of the process of continuous reflection and improvement expected of the student in the Boston Architectural College.
-Completion of Foundation, and advancement to Segment Two of the student's degree program of Architecture, Design Studies, Interior Design or Landscape Architecture, requires 2 things:
+The Foundation Portfolio is part of the process of continuous reflection and improvement expected of the student in the BAC.
+Completion of Foundation and advancement to Segment II of the student's degree program of architecture, design studies, interior architecture, or landscape architecture, requires two things:

-- completion of the 27 credit Foundation curriculum
+- Completion of the 30 credit Foundation curriculum

 When to submit: Foundation Portfolios should be submitted for review at the end of the semester in which the student completes the 27 credit Foundation program.
-Portfolio Reviews are held in January, May, and July.
-The submittal date will follow the end of the semester, and will be published in the Academic Calendar.
+Portfolio Reviews are held in January and May.
+The submittal date will follow the end of the semester and will be published in the Academic Calendar.
 Students should register for PRV0001 Portfolio Review when registering for the semester in which they anticipate completing Foundation.

-What happens next: Portfolios are reviewed by the BAC's faculty and by Education Directors (students are not present for the review).
-Students are informed of their status at the end of Portfolio Review, usually within two weeks of the Submittal date.
-Students who pass Foundation Portfolio will advance to Segment Two of their chosen degree program.
-Students who fail are allowed to continue for one semester, with the expectation that they will resubmit at the conclusion of that semester (each program identifies a restricted number of Segment 2 courses appropriate for the student to take during the continuation semester; this list varies by degree program but does not include studio courses).
+What happens next: Portfolios are reviewed by the BAC's faculty and by education directors (students are not present for the review).
+Students are informed of their status at the end of Portfolio Review, usually within two weeks of the submittal date.
+Students who pass Foundation Portfolio will advance to Segment II of their chosen degree program.
+Students who fail are allowed to continue for one semester, with the expectation that they will resubmit at the conclusion of that semester (each program identifies a restricted number of Segment II courses appropriate for the student to take during the continuation semester; this list varies by degree program but does not include studio courses).